Rahix/tbot/doc/getting-started.rst

   What happens here?
 First of all, ``m.env("PATH")`` retrieves the current path.
 Then, we use ``linux.F`` and a format string to create the parameter.
-You can't use an f-String in this case, because you can't trivially turn a TBot path into a string.
+You can't use an f-String in this case, because you can't trivially turn a tbot path into a string.

 * :func:`~tbot.machine.linux.Env`: Environment variable expansion.
 Sometimes you want to give an environment variable as a parameter.
 You can use ``linux.Env`` for exactly that.